Rigelyon/dotfiles/README.md

 # Dotfiles with GNU Stow

+These dotfiles are designed for the custom Bazzite image: [bazzite-hyprland](https://github.com/Rigelyon/bazzite-hyprland).

 This repository is used to manage and back up configuration files (dotfiles) using [GNU Stow](https://www.gnu.org/software/stow/).
 Stow creates symlinks from the configuration files in the repository to the locations used by the system/application, such as `~/.bashrc`, `~/.gitconfig`, and others.

 ## Directory Structure